Top 10 Regression Testing Tools and Frameworks | Updated 2025

 3. Cypress

-- Manage, stub, and test edge cases without involving your server
+- Test edge cases without server involvement.

-- Automatically capture screenshots on failure.
+- Fast, reliable tests with automatic screenshots on failure.

 4. Applitools [Great For Visual Regression Testing]